 Description

-Built from resilient glass-reinforced nylon, the WMLx is ready to tackle challenging environments.
-It boasts a waterproof rating of up to 66 feet, ideal for aquatic missions or adverse weather.
-With a battery life of two hours using just two 123A batteries, this robust weapon light is your reliable companion on any shooting adventure.
-Don’t settle for less – enhance your tactical setup and elevate your performance with this essential tool today!
+Constructed from durable glass-reinforced nylon, the WMLx is built to withstand challenging environments.
+It is waterproof up to 66 feet, suitable for aquatic missions or adverse weather conditions.
+With a battery life of two hours on two 123A batteries, this weapon light combines performance with practicality, ensuring you are prepared for any situation.
+Enhance your tactical gear with the reliability and efficiency of the Inforce WMLx.

 - ULTRA BRIGHTNESS for outstanding visibility in low-light conditions.